kubernetes/kubernetes/docs/getting-started-guides/gce.md

 ### Prerequisites

 1. You need a Google Cloud Platform account with billing enabled.
 Visit the [Google Developers Console](http://cloud.google.com/console) for more details.
 1. Make sure you have the `gcloud preview` command line component installed.
 Simply run `gcloud preview` at the command line - if it asks to install any components, go ahead and install them.
 If it simply shows help text, you're good to go.
 This is required as the cluster setup script uses GCE [Instance Groups](https://cloud.google.com/compute/docs/instance-groups/), which are in the gcloud preview namespace.
+You will also need to enable `Compute Engine Instance Group Manager API` in the developers console. `gcloud` can be installed as a part of the [Google Cloud SDK](https://cloud.google.com/sdk/)
 1. Make sure that gcloud is set to use the Google Cloud Platform project you want.
 You can check the current project using `gcloud config list project` and change it via `gcloud config set project <project-id>`.
 1. Make sure you have credentials for GCloud by running ` gcloud auth login`.
 1. Make sure you can start up a GCE VM from the command line.
 At least make sure you can do the [Create an instance](https://cloud.google.com/compute/docs/quickstart#create_an_instance) part of the GCE Quickstart.